At Fatima Mansions in Dublin's south inner city many residents live in fear.

 Built back in the 1940s these flats were once a real show piece of Dublin Corporation.

 For many of the first residents, Fatima Mansions seemed like a good place to settle down and bring up a family.
 However, this was not to be the case.

 One elderly resident, Mrs Fitzpatrick tells of her terrifying experience after being mugged and burgled her own home.

 He dragged me from the balcony and then threw me in the hall.

 Sadly Mrs Fitzpatrick's story is not unique.
-28 elderly residents say they too have been broken into at least once.
+Twenty eight elderly residents say they too have been broken into at least once.

-Another elderly resident who lives alone, Mrs Maloney, tells how her flat was ransacked saying
+Another elderly resident who lives alone, Mrs Maloney describes how her flat was ransacked.

 Sometime me nerves just give on me.
 The locks in these places are not very good.